 They’re specifically asking people with type O blood — the “universal donor” — to give.
 The organization also urgently needs platelets to help patients with cancer, chronic conditions and traumatic injuries.

 Donors who’ve recovered from the coronavirus also can help by providing their antibody-laden plasma to treat patients currently battling the virus.

 Blood donors who’ve received their COVID-19 vaccines are eligible to donate without a delay, in most cases.
 They’ll need to tell Red Cross personnel which vaccine they received to be sure; more information is available at http://rdcrss.org/3v4zCJf.

-Blood donated at MTSU’s spring blood drive can help neighbors in all 10 counties the Red Cross’s Heart of Tennessee Chapter serves: Rutherford, Bedford, Cannon, Coffee, DeKalb, Franklin, Lincoln, Marshall, Moore and Warren counties.
-Blood products also can be shared with the rest of Tennessee’s 95 counties, people in Arkansas and Mississippi, and nationwide if necessary.
+Blood donated at MTSU’s spring blood drive can help neighbors in the area served by the Red Cross’s Murfreesboro-based Heart of Tennessee Chapter as well as those across Tennessee, people in Arkansas and Mississippi, and nationwide when necessary.

 Donors can save time at the MTSU blood drive by completing the required health questionnaire online April 5, before they give blood, with the Red Cross’s “Rapid Pass.”

 For more information about donating blood and blood products for the American Red Cross, visit http://redcrossblood.org anytime.